AdvancedComputationalDesign-SDU/assignment-4-agent-based-modeling-Boas-ACD/DOCUMENTATION.md

 ## Pseudo-Code

-*(Provide detailed pseudo-code explaining the logic of your program.
-Outline your classes, their methods, and how they interact to produce the final model.)*

-### Example Structure:

 1. **Main Simulation Loop**

    - **Initialize Agents**:
-     - Create instances of the Agent class with initial positions and velocities.
+     - Create instances of the Agent class with initial start positions, possible targets and agent speed & agent number.
    - **Simulation Steps**:
      - For each time step:
        - **Agent Interactions**:
-         - Agents interact with other agents and the environment.
+         - Agents interact with Targets & obstacles in the environment.
        - **Agent Movement**:
          - Agents update their positions based on their velocities.
+       - **Agent Target Updates**:
+         - Agents updates their targets.
        - **Agent State Updates**:
-         - Agents update any internal states or attributes.
+         - Agents updates their attributes.
        - **Data Collection**:
-         - Record agent positions or other relevant data for visualization.
+         - Record agent positions, path, targets & directions.

 2. **Agent Class**

    - **Attributes**:
      - position: The agent's position in space.
      - velocity: The agent's velocity vector.
-     - Other attributes as needed (e.g., state, neighbors).
+     - srf: The agent's boundary surface
+     - avoidance_direction: Keeps track of which direction an agent has taken to go around an obstacle

    - **Methods**:
-     - **move()**:
+     - **Distance**:
-       - Updates the agent's position based on its velocity and other factors.
+       - Calculates distance between agent & target.
-     - **interact(agents)**:
+     - **Move**:
-       - Defines how the agent interacts with other agents.
+       - Moves the agent by adding velocity to position.
        - May include calculating forces, changing direction, or altering state.
-     - **update()**:
-       - Updates the agent's internal state after interactions and movement.

-3. **Additional Classes** (if applicable)

-   - **Environment**:
+     - **Seek_target**:
-     - Represents the simulation environment.
-     - May include methods for adding obstacles or boundaries.
+       - Checks if distance > 0, then go towards target at max speed.
+       - Also checks if distance < slow_radius, then it lowers agent speed.
-   - **Obstacle**:
+     - **avoid_obstacles**
-     - Represents obstacles in the environment that agents interact with.
+       - Converts input Rectangle3D to readable curves
+       - Checks if an agent is within obstacle avoidance range. if true it will repel the agent away from & push it tangentially away from the obstacle.
+       - When an agent is being repelled, it will randomly chose either left or right and using the avoidance_direction attribute, the agent will keep this direction while within the extended avoidance radius.
+       - When an agent leaves the extended avoidance range, the direction attribute is reset to None.
+       - Added Minimum, Maximum agent speed & a forward boost, to avoid agent stalling during loops.

 ---